-I’d been wanting to travel for a long time and a long cycle tour seemed the best way to soak up the vast treasures that the world had to offer.
-There have been some terribly tough times along the way but that’s all part of the fun when you look back on it.
+I had been wanting to travel for a long time and a long cycle tour seemed the best way to soak up the vast treasures that the world had to offer.
+It was a life defining journey, the most difficult and best decision I have yet made, an experience i wouldn’t trade for anything.

-The second is Hope and Homes for Children, a brilliant organisation which aims to eradicate the institutional care of children.
-I had initially planned to raise money for an orphanage on my travels but after some research I discovered that orphanages are terrible places for children, even with the best of intentions and resources no one except a family can give those children the love and attention that they need.
+The second was Hope and Homes for Children, a brilliant organisation which aims to eradicate the institutional care of children.
+I had initially planned to raise money for an orphanage on my travels but after some research I discovered that orphanages are terrible places for children.
+Even with the best of intentions and resources no one except a family can give children the love and attention that they need.